Nervosys/Botnix/docs/languages-frameworks/dotnet.section.md

 They can be installed either as a global tool for the entire system, or as a local tool specific to project.

-The local installation is the easiest and works on NixOS in the same way as on other Linux distributions.
+The local installation is the easiest and works on Botnix in the same way as on other Linux distributions.
 [See dotnet documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-local-tool) to learn more.

 [The global installation method](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool)